Evidence Based Research, Naturally

 Sonoran University faculty, physicians and students conduct various research projects on numerous topics ranging from the antiviral activity of botanicals to oncology.
 Current and past research projects are listed below.

-Current Areas of Research
+Areas of Research

 • Characterization of the antiviral and immune modulatory effects of Echinacea purpurea and alkylamides.

-• Characterization of the anti-monkeypox activity of Sarracenia purpurea
+• Characterization of the anti-monkeypox activity of Sarracenia purpurea.

-Past Areas of Research
+Past Research

 • Characterization of a novel anti-poxviral botanical extract: implications as a counter-bioterrorism agent and treatment for emerging monkeypox virus infections.